4rokis/ReactPhaser/Readme.md

 ```
 Is a need.

-Only thing next, is the place where to put phaser canvas.
+Only thing missing is a place to hook up phaser canvas.

 ```
 public render(): JSX.Element {